You might find your answer below. If not, feel free to contact us directly.

 EnviroCo’s project portfolio is primarily based in greater Christchurch and Banks Peninsula.
 However, EnviroCo currently has projects in various regions of the South Island.

 Yes.
 There are two types of relevant resource consents – construction phase and operational phase.
 EnviroCo can meet with you to review current practices against your consents and other regulatory requirements and recommend a pathway forward.

 Risk is defined by two factors, threat to the environment and the probability or likelihood of that threat occurring.
 For example, threats could include discharge of sediment to a waterway, and the likelihood of that occurring could be influenced by proximity of the waterway, seasonal weather variations and site size/profile.

 EnviroCo conducts bench testing at it’s onsite lab facilities using samples taken from your site.
 This enables bespoke recommendations re. flocculant type and dosing rates tailored to the soil type and environmental conditions the project is likely to face.
 We can also supply the chemical treatment plan which is a requirement of Environment Canterbury.

 Yes.
 EnviroCo staff have gained the Certified Professional of Erosion and Sediment Control (CPESC) certification, which qualifies us to design, review and sign off erosion and sediment control plans and practical set up.

 A package deal is available for ‘low risk sites’, which only require a monthly visit.
 Reporting templates are used to reduce the time required on site and for reporting following the visit.
 Ability to sign up for the package deal is dependent on a site assessment by EnviroCo staff.

 Yes.
-EnviroCo has an RMA Advisor who can undertake as assessment to determine whether the project meets the Regional Council and Local Authority permitted activity rules, or if one or more resource consents needs to be obtained.
+EnviroCo has a RMA planning team that can undertake an assessment to determine whether your project meets the Regional Council and Local Authority permitted activity rules, or if one or more resource consents need to be obtained.
 We can then work with the client to apply for the appropriate consents or certificate of compliance.